mwaniaa/hello-world./README.md

 # hello-world.
 just another repository
-Hi, my name's Nomi and I am a young lady in IT.
+Hi, my name's Naomi and I am a young lady in IT.